iterative/dvc.org/content/docs/user-guide/how-to/setup-google-drive-remote.md

 > Note that Google Drive API usage limits/quotas apply per _project_ client and
 > can be reviewed in the
 > [OAuth consent screen](https://console.developers.google.com/apis/credentials/consent).
-> Please keep this in mind when sharing them, or you may
+> Do keep this in mind when sharing them, or you may
 > [exceed the limits](https://developers.google.com/drive/api/v2/handle-errors?hl=ro#resolve_a_403_error_usage_limit_exceeded).

 ## Authorization